gitbls/ndm/README.md

 * Create and configure the database

-    * **Create** the ndm database, /etc/dbndm.json: `ndm config --create --myip 192.168.42.2`
+    * **Create** the ndm database, /etc/dbndm.json: `sudo ndm config --create --myip 192.168.42.2` &mdash; This will create the database and add the current host to it with its current IP Address.
     * The remainder of these commands establish the configuration.
 Adjust as needed for your network. *Subnet*, *gateway*, *externaldns*, and *timeserver* must be given as IP addresses.
 Likewise, *dhcpsubnet* is specified as two IP addresses separated by a space, and is a range of IP addresses on your network. *dnsfqdn* and *mxfqdn* must be provided as fully qualified domain names (hostname.domain).

-        * `ndm config --subnet 192.168.42 --dhcpsubnet "192.168.42.64 192.168.42.128"`
+        * `sudo ndm config --subnet 192.168.42 --dhcpsubnet "192.168.42.64 192.168.42.128"`
-        * `ndm config --gateway 192.168.42.1 --timeserver 192.168.42.2 --externaldns 1.1.1.1,1.0.0.1 `
+        * `sudo ndm config --gateway 192.168.42.1 --timeserver 192.168.42.2 --externaldns 1.1.1.1,1.0.0.1 `
-        * `ndm config --domain mydomain.com --dnsfqdn mypi.mydomain.com --mxfqdn mypi.mydomain.com`
+        * `sudo ndm config --domain mydomain.com --dnsfqdn mypi.mydomain.com --mxfqdn mypi.mydomain.com`

-    * Display the ndm configuration: `ndm config --list`
+    * Display the ndm configuration: `sudo ndm config --list`

 * **Add** your hosts, either via a set of ndm commands or by importing a properly formatted network database.
 See "Importing a network database" and "Day-to-day management tasks" below.
 Note that ndm will automatically add the hostname of the system on which it is running to the database.

-    * `ndm add 192.168.42.4 --hostname mypitest --mac nn:nn:nn:nn:nn:nn --note "RPi for testing"`
+    * `sudo ndm add 192.168.42.4 --hostname mypitest --mac nn:nn:nn:nn:nn:nn --note "RPi for testing"`

-* **Build** the dns and dhcpd configuration files into a directory in /tmp: `ndm build`
+* **Build** the dns and dhcpd configuration files into a directory in /tmp: `sudo ndm build`
-* **Install** the dns and dhcpd configuration files: `ndm install`
+* **Install** the dns and dhcpd configuration files: `sudo ndm install`
-* **Start** bind and dhcpd: `systemctl start bind9; systemctl start isc-dhcp-server`
+* **Start** bind and dhcpd: `sudo systemctl start bind9; sudo systemctl start isc-dhcp-server` **NOTE:** Please read the section "Introducing a new DHCP Server onto your Network" at the end of this README BEFORE you start your new DHCP server.
 * Resolve any errors identified in the system log

 ## When do I need to do an ndm build/install?

-Any changes you make to the `ndm config` settings or add/modify/delete a host require that you do `ndm build` and `ndm install` for them to take effect in the running system.
+Any changes you make to the `sudo ndm config` settings or add/modify/delete a host require that you do `sudo ndm build` and `sudo ndm install` for them to take effect in the running system.

 ## Day-to-day management tasks

 ### Adding a host

-* `ndm add 192.168.42.3 --mac nn:nn:nn:nn:nn:nn --hostname printserver` &mdash; Adds a new host named *printserver* to the ndm database. *printserver* has IP address 192.168.42.3 and the specified MAC Address.
+* `sudo ndm add 192.168.42.3 --mac nn:nn:nn:nn:nn:nn --hostname printserver` &mdash; Adds a new host named *printserver* to the ndm database. *printserver* has IP address 192.168.42.3 and the specified MAC Address.
 If *printserver* is configured to request an IP address via dhcp, it will always get 192.168.42.3
-* `ndm build` &mdash; Builds the updated config files (but doesn't install them into the system)
+* `sudo ndm build` &mdash; Builds the updated config files (but doesn't install them into the system)
-* `ndm diff` &mdash; (optional).
+* `sudo ndm diff` &mdash; (optional).
 Displays the differences between the current in-use config files and the newly-created config files.
-* `ndm install` &mdash; Installs the updated config files into the system and stops/starts bind and dhcpd
+* `sudo ndm install` &mdash; Installs the updated config files into the system and stops/starts bind and dhcpd

 ### Adding an external host to /etc/hosts

-* `ndm add 12.10.2.1 --hostname example.some.com --hostsonly --nodomain` &mdash; Adds the entry to /etc/hosts.
+* `sudo ndm add 12.10.2.1 --hostname example.some.com --hostsonly --nodomain` &mdash; Adds the entry to /etc/hosts.
 This is useful for names that need to be made available early in the boot process.
-    * As with the first example, an `ndm build` and `ndm install` must be performed.
+    * As with the first example, an `sudo ndm build` and `sudo ndm install` must be performed.

-* `ndm add 192.168.42.12 --mac 4c:01:44:77:11:10 --hostname eerobase --note "eero in wiring closet"` &mdash; Eero sends multiple dhcp requests on different MAC addresses.
+* `sudo ndm add 192.168.42.12 --mac 4c:01:44:77:11:10 --hostname eerobase --note "eero in wiring closet"` &mdash; Eero sends multiple dhcp requests on different MAC addresses.
 I found that they can use the same IP address, so I use these two commands to force that.
 The second entry is only in the dhcpd config file, and not present in the dhcp zone or /etc/hosts files.
-    * `ndm add 192.168.42.12 --mac 4c:01:44:77:11:22 --hostname eerobasex --dhcponly` &mdash; This is the second MAC address on the eero.
+    * `sudo ndm add 192.168.42.12 --mac 4c:01:44:77:11:22 --hostname eerobasex --dhcponly` &mdash; This is the second MAC address on the eero.
 This enables the dhcp server to respond to it, but the hostname is not made visible in dns.

 ### Deleting a host

-* `ndm delete 192.168.42.17` &mdash; Deletes the entry with IP address 192.168.42.17 from the database.
+* `sudo ndm delete 192.168.42.17` &mdash; Deletes the entry with IP address 192.168.42.17 from the database.
-* As with the first example, an `ndm build` and `ndm install` must be performed.
+* As with the first example, an `sudo ndm build` and `sudo ndm install` must be performed.

 ### Modifying a host

-* `ndm modify 192.168.42.3 --note "New server 2018-12-04" --mac mm:mm:mm:mm:mm:mm`
+* `sudo ndm modify 192.168.42.3 --note "New server 2018-12-04" --mac mm:mm:mm:mm:mm:mm`
-* As with the first example, an `ndm build` and `ndm install` must be performed.
+* As with the first example, an `sudo ndm build` and `sudo ndm install` must be performed.

 ### Changing the IP address for a host

-* `ndm reip 192.168.42.7 --newip 192.168.42.3` &mdash; Changes the IP address for all hostnames associated with the old IP address. `ndm build` and `ndm install` must be performed.
+* `sudo ndm reip 192.168.42.7 --newip 192.168.42.3` &mdash; Changes the IP address for all hostnames associated with the old IP address. `sudo ndm build` and `sudo ndm install` must be performed.

 ## Detailed command information